Opiate Addiction Programs in New Jersey, Pennsylvania, and Massachusetts

 Serenity at Summit clinicians are trained and experienced in treating clients suffering from an opiate addiction.
 We employ the latest holistic and evidenced-based treatment methods in order to help clients heal physically, mentally and emotionally.

 Our treatment programs are highly customized to the individual client, who can choose between an inpatient or outpatient format.
-For inpatient opiate treatment, our expansive Haverhill, Massachusetts facility is the destination.
-Outpatient opiate addiction treatment is available at four facilities in New Jersey and Pennsylvania for those looking to continue to work or go to school during treatment.
-If you’re outside of Massachusetts and looking for inpatient care, just contact us and we’ll help with travel arrangements.
+For inpatient opiate treatment, our expansive Haverhill, Massachusetts or Union, NJ facility is the place for you.
+If you’re outside of Massachusetts or New Jersey and looking for inpatient care, just contact us and we’ll guide you through planning travel arrangements.

 Summit Opiate Detox Centers